John L. Barger – Member

 His published decisions include Unzicker v.
 Kraft Food Ingredients Corporation, 203 Ill.
 2d 64 (2003)(application of 735 ILCS 5/2-1117); Cincinnati Insurance Company v.
 Chapman, 181 Ill.
 2d 65 (1998)(constitutionality of the Judicial Redistricting Act); Frank v.
 The Industrial Commission, 276 Ill.
 App.
 3d 214 (4th Dist., 1995)(procedure for a workers’ compensation appeal); Brown v.
 R.R.
 Donnelley & Sons Company, 272, Ill.
 App.
 3d 94 (4th Dist.
 1995) (whether employee handbook becomes part of the contract of employment); and City of Marshall v.
 City of Casey, 177 Ill.
 App.
 3d 1065, (4th Dist., 1989)(application of theory of equitable contribution).
 He has also participated in a number of other appeals that have resulted in Supreme Court Rule 23 Orders or non-published decisions.
 He has been involved in dozens of appeals to the Illinois Industrial Commission and subsequently the Illinois Workers’ Compensation Commission.

-His practice areas include workers’ compensation litigation, general civil litigation, elder law, estate planning, probate, real estate law, municipal law and family law.
+His practice areas include general civil litigation, real estate law, elder law, estate planning, probate, workers’ compensation litigation, and municipal law.